ZcashFoundation/zebra/book/src/dev/rfcs/drafts/xxxx-async-rust.md

         cooperative multitasking.
 - `contention`: slower execution because multiple tasks are waiting to acquire a lock, buffer/batch slot, or readiness.
 - `missed wakeup`: a task `hang`s because it is never scheduled for wakeup.
+- `lock`: exclusive access to a shared resource.
+Locks stop other code from running until they are released.
+For example, a mutex, buffer slot, or service readiness.
+- `critical section`: code that is executed while holding a lock.
 - `deadlock`: a `hang` that stops an async task executing code, because it is waiting for a lock, slot, or task readiness.
         For example: a task is waiting for a service to be ready, but the